gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Answer:** Yes — if possible, you can lazy load components as that'll move the code into their own bundle which will only be loaded on demand.

 **Question:** Would you briefly overview Continuous Integration (CI) and the process when a test fails?
 **Answer:** Sure!
 So CI is oftentimes used as a sanity check.
 We can run unit tests, e2e tests, and/or a linter.
-We can use these checks to give us some degree of confidence that we aren't introducing a regression, whether that regression is failing tests, performance regression, etc. I'll take a note of this and perhaps write a post on this--I think we have a great setup for our GatsbyJS repo.
+We can use these checks to give us some degree of confidence that we aren't introducing a regression, whether that regression is failing tests, performance regression, etc. I'll take a note of this and perhaps write a post on this--I think we have a great setup for our Gatsby repo.

 **Question:** On mobile, where a user is not able to hover, how does this prefetching method differ?
 **Answer:** Prefetching starts when a link appears on the screen so it works on mobile very well.